LukeShortCloud/rootpages/src/programming/devops.rst

 Versioning
 ----------

 A software version scheme helps end-users and developers identify what release they are using.
 This is helpful for looking up documentation and understanding the current features and potential bugs in each release.
-Versions normally consist of a major, minor, patch/micro, and optionally a modifier to signify an alpha, beta, or rc (release candidiate).
+Versions normally consist of a major, minor, patch/micro, and optionally a modifier to signify an alpha, beta, or rc (release candidate).

 Semantic (SemVer)
 ~~~~~~~~~~~~~~~~~